aa-neg/blogsite/_posts/2017-06-02-sentimental-slack-technical.markdown

 ### Sharing and maintaining state

 Now as each lambda function is stateless to complete my chain of 3 questions each callback contained a callback key.
 There was essentially a state table i held in s3 which would return (if it exists) the next callback key.
-After the function would process the response the state was stored in s3 and a response was generated and sent back to slack.
+The function would process the response determine the next state  stored in s3 and generate a response to slack.
 If the next callback key existed it simply just reinvoked the chain of post message with the new state to perform.

 ### devops